WP Engine Managed WordPress Hosting Review

 Lots of Free Premium Themes

 WP Engine previously acquired StudioPress, a premium WordPress theme design house.
-This means that all StudioPress’ themes, and there are almost 40 of them, are available for free to all WP Engine customers on all plans.
+This means that all StudioPress’ themes including Genesis Framework, and there are almost 40 of them, are available for free to all WP Engine customers on all plans.

 This provides thousands of dollars’ worth of additional value on top of everything else you get, completely free.

-In fact, this very website you’re on (HostInspection) is using StudioPress’ theme right now!
+In fact, this very website you’re on (HostInspection) used to be on StudioPress’ theme and they’re one of the best in the market.

 Things We Didn’t Like About WP Engine